nulogy/nds-icons/README.md

 ## ➕ Adding a new icon

-We use a subset of "Outlined" Material icons at Nulogy.
-To find and add a new one:
+To find and add a new icon:

 1. Search [Material Icons](https://material.io/resources/icons/) for the icon you need
 2. In Figma, use the Material Design Icons plugin to add the icon to a document.
 Export the icon as SVG